josephmarube/the_stars/AI_Usage_Log.md

   ## Assignment Two: Building And Securing a REST API

   ## Person 1 : Joseph Marube
+  - Used to verify the correct method signature for BaseHTTPRequestHandler and confirm which methods to override for handling HTTP verbs in plain Python.

+- Used to verify the correct Python syntax for decoding a base64 string: base64.b64decode(encoded).decode("utf-8") and confirm that the split(":", 1) approach correctly handles passwords containing colons.

+- Used to confirm that a correct 401 Unauthorized response requires a WWW-Authenticate header with the realm parameter.

+- Used to verify correct usage of json.dumps() with the indent parameter and json.loads() for parsing request bodies.

+- Used to research OAuth2 grant types and confirm that the authorization code flow is distinct from the client credentials flow.

   ## Person 2 : Philip Mbogho